 Unfortunately, the ban on other types of home improvement and DIY waste remains on van, pickup and trailer users.

-How can I bring chargeable waste to the CRCs?
+How should you bring chargeable waste to the CRCs?

 Any chargeable waste brought to the site should be in bags.
 This is partly so that the correct charges can be applied but also to ensure that the vehicle can be unloaded quickly and cleanly.
 Plasterboard or larger items such as toilets or concrete posts can be brought in as intact rather than bagged.
 Loose rubble, soil and other similar materials will not be accepted if they are loose as they materials must be carried to a nearby skip and not tipped directly onto the floor.

-What happens if I bring a mixed load of home improvement waste?
+What happens if you bring a mixed load of home improvement waste?

 You will be allowed to dispose of your chargeable waste at the CRCs however you will not be allowed to tip the other materials and will be asked to take them home with you.
 If you are looking at a home improvement project that will generate a range of waste, then it may be worth considering other disposal routes such as a skip or 'hippo bag'.